vinanrra/Docker-7DaysToDie/README.md

 * **Monitor** if server crash and restart it, [more info](docs/parameters.md).
 * **Alerts** if server requiere your attention, [more info](docs/alerts.md#alerts).
 * **User/Group Identifiers**, [more info](docs/user_groups_identifiers.md)

+## Information

+* If you want to change any server settings, edit `/path/to/ServerFiles/sdtdserver.xml`
+* Read EVERYTHING to avoid any errors, if you have any problems open a [github ticket](https://github.com/vinanrra/Docker-7DaysToDie/issues).

 ## [Usage](docs/usage.md)